A doubly robust learner for regression and inference with right-censored outcomes: Asymptotics and inference

 \section{Asymptotics and inference}

-This section considers estimation and large sample properties of the proposed DRCUT.
+This section focuses on the pointwise estimation of $\mathbb{E}[Y(X) \mid W=w]$ for any given $w$.
+This is the relevant estimand in the data application of Section~\ref{sec:Applic} since RDDs utilize conditional expectations at a specific boundary value to estimate a local causal effect.
+We consider estimation and large sample properties of the proposed DRCUT.
 A sample-splitting approach similar to~\citet{Kennedy:2023} is used since this allows one to exploit the product structure from Theorem~\ref{thm:DRCUT} to prove a rate double robustness property, permitting fast convergence rates for the estimand of interest even in settings where estimating the nuisance parameters is hard such that their individual convergence rates are slower.
 An example could be high dimensional settings, where regularization is used to keep the variance of the estimator from blowing up, which however makes the bias of the estimator decrease slower than it otherwise would have.
-In addition, sample-splitting removes the need for Donsker conditions.
-If Donsker conditions hold, meaning that the nuisance estimators belong to sufficiently simple function classes, then the convergence happens uniformly over that class, and the bias introduced by overfitting, i.e.\ by estimating the nuisance estimators in-sample, vanishes asymptotically.
-Donsker conditions may fail when the function class becomes too big such as for models where the dimension of the $W$ is modeled as increasing with the sample size.
-For a more detailed discussion of these points, confer with~\citet{Chernozhukov.etal:2018}.
+In addition, sample-splitting removes the need for Donsker conditions, see~\citet{Chernozhukov.etal:2018} for additional discussions.

-Sample splitting also makes the proofs simple and model agnostic, allowing for flexible nuisance estimators whose exact statistical properties may be difficult to determine e.g.\ estimators that depend on hyperparameters selected in a data-adaptive way.
+Sample splitting also makes the proofs simple and model agnostic, allowing for flexible nuisance estimators whose exact statistical properties may be difficult to determine, e.g., estimators that depend on hyperparameters selected in a data-adaptive way.
 Finally, when using sample-splitting, many established asymptotic results for the second-step regression method can be immediately lifted to asymptotic results about the proposed two-step estimators.
 This in turn means that one can leverage existing software packages for estimation and inference since the two-step estimator then asymptotically behaves as the second-step regression but where the pseudo-outcomes enter as if it was unmodified observed data, see Proposition~\ref{prop:asymp} below.
 Sample-splitting however has the downside that only a subset of the data is used for estimating the estimand of interest, but full-sample efficiency can be regained using cross-fitting as shown in Section~\ref{subsec:CrossFit}.